KetchuppOfficial/Differentiator/README.md

     2) f(x, y) = y * sin (x / 5) + y ^ cos (x * y)

-Function of x and y:
+Function of x:

 ![foo_of_x](/examples/Function_Of_x.png)

+Function of xy:

 ![foo_of_y](/examples/Function_Of_y.png)

-Derivatives of x and y
+Derivatives of x:

 ![der_of_x](/examples/Partial_Derivative_Of_x.png)

+Derivatives of y:

 ![der_of_y](/examples/Partial_Derivative_Of_y.png)